2026 Budget Food Guide

 Hawaii doesn't have to break the bank.
 These are the spots where locals eat - generous portions, authentic flavors, and the best value for your money.
 Plate lunches ($15-22), food trucks, and hidden gems that won't wreck your vacation budget.

-TEX 808 BBQ + Brews Hawaii Kai is a mid-range hamburger spot in Hawaii Kai.
+TEX 808 BBQ + Brews Hawaii Kai is a hamburger restaurant in Honolulu.
+Locals love it for its flavors and friendly vibe—order a signature dish and enjoy.

 Fresh Italian deli in Waikiki serving handmade mozzarella, paninis, and authentic Italian dishes.
 Great for a quick, quality meal.